dolthub/docs/content/introduction/installation/installation.md

 * [Linux](introduction/installation/linux.md)
 * [Windows](introduction/installation/windows.md)
 * [Mac](introduction/installation/mac.md)

+Dolt is free and open source.
+You always have the option to build from source.
+This is also the best option if you want to use unreleased features or bug fixes.

 * [Build from Source](introduction/installation/source.md)

 If you want to run Dolt as a MySQL compatible server, we have additional instructions on how to do that on a Linux host or with Docker.